 Furthermore, even if these intensive HRM grazing schemes worked, they would be inappropriate for our public lands.
 That’s because they adversely affect wildlife habitat, watershed conditions, and recreational users – as they are solely focused on livestock forage production.
 This violates the multiple use doctrine under which the various uses of our public lands are supposed to be managed in a combination that best serves the public interest.
 Dedicating these lands to livestock production at the expense of all other uses violates this law.
 The overwhelming scientific proof that HRM schemes don’t work means that the Forest Service and Bureau of Land Management should not allow them to be implemented on the public lands grazing allotments they administer.

 Unfortunately, however, there are still private land managers that are so desperate that they’re willing to try HRM anyway.
 One of these people, for example, is William Burnidge, director of the grazing management program for the Nature Conservancy.
 This well-known conservation organization claims to always “use the best available conservation science and a science-based rigor.”
 But their financial need to make money on the ranches they’ve purchased has led them to help ranchers implement HRM schemes on the grazing lands they manage.
-In other words, the Nature Conservancy is promoting junk science and calling it collaboration.
+In other words, the Nature Conservancy is embracing junk science and calling it collaboration.
 Sad.

 Liked this post?
 Follow this blog to get more.